 Why are there mountains in our lives that seem to be unmovable?
-Why do things sometime cast dark shadows on things of beauty?
-Sometime instead of asking why we just need to know who we need to look up to find the answer to our questions.
+Why do things sometimes cast dark shadows on things of beauty?
+Sometimes instead of asking why we just need to know who we need to look up to find the answer to our questions.
 Look past the dark clouds on those tall mountains in your life to the source of great light.

 He is the ANSWER.

-Cast all yours cares, concerns, and questions on Jesus
+Cast all your cares, concerns, and questions on Jesus.

 Small Working Parts

 Cell phones, so small, so convenient, so unappreciated.
 How did we ever survive without them?
 Yesterday I dropped my phone for the 144,768th time.
 I usually just pick it up and just like the Timex watch commercial, it takes a licking and keeps on ticking.
 However, the 144,768th drop was one too many lickings for my cell.
 Right there in the middle of Wal-Mart of all places, my cell phone died.
 No matter how hard I tried I couldn't put my Humpty Dumpty phone back together again, and I had a foreboding feeling that all the king's men and horses couldn't help either.
 As I tried to push and line up and snap the back on the front, a teeny tiny little round silver object rolled out.
 I picked it up and put it in my pocket as if I could ever in a million years find where it went.